Bollinger Bands

 Bollinger Bands are like elastic boundaries around price.
 They expand when volatility increases and contract when things calm down.

-1. **The Squeeze:** When bands get really tight, a big move is coming (we just don't know which direction)
+Key concepts: 1.
+The Squeeze: When bands get really tight, a big move is coming (we just don't know which direction) 2.
+Band Walks: In strong trends, price can "walk" along the upper or lower band 3.
+Mean Reversion: Price tends to return to the middle band

 Statistically: Price should stay within the bands about 95% of the time.
 When price touches or exceeds a band, it's an "extreme" move.